Ewanliii/qmlsmall/data/README.md

 fair comparison between different models and circuit architectures.

-Each subfolder contains experimental content required for different dimensions.
+All required experimental content can be generated via `src/ Preprocessing
+/README.md`.
+The generated content includes:
 Taking `D16` as an example (`D8` and `D32` follow the same principle), the contents include:

 `y_labels.npy`: Labels corresponding to each row of `Zdae_encoder`.pt: Weights for the DAE encoder